Faster Symmetric Rendezvous on Four or More Locations: Introduction

 In $\AW$, and $\AW$-like strategies like that of \citeauthor{Weber09}, players choose a permutation in each round and meet if the two permutations have at least one fixed point, \ie if they are \emph{not} derangements.\footnote{Here and in the following we call two permutations derangements if they do not share a position with the same entry.
-A single permutation is called a derangement if it is a derangement of the identity.} It is therefore a bit surprising that the literature on the rendezvous problem has featured only fairly simple results on derangements, like the classic one that two random permutations of length~$n$ are derangements with a probability that approaches~$1/e$ as~$n\to\infty$.
+A single permutation is called a derangement if it is a derangement of the identity.} It is therefore a bit surprising that research on the rendezvous problem has not used what is known about derangements beyond the classic estimate that a random permutation is a derangement with probability approaching~$1/e$ as~$n\to\infty$.
 We will use intuition, and somewhat deeper results, on the combinatorics of derangements to construct and analyze a strategy that improves over $\AW$.
 Like \citeauthor{Weber09}, we take $\AW$ as a starting point, operate in rounds of length~$n-1$ equal either to the player's home location or to a permutation of all locations except the home location, and introduce correlation among consecutive permutations.
 Specifically, we consider permutations in groups of three and require that their respective first elements are either all the same or all different; subject to this constraint, permutations are chosen uniformly at random.
-This is well-defined for all values of~$n$, and we will see that it leads to an improvement over $\AW$ for all~$n\geq 4$.
+This is well-defined for all $n\geq 4$, and we will see that it leads to an improvement over $\AW$ for all of these values.
 Denoting Anderson--Weber's and our strategy for a specific value of the parameter $\theta$ by $\AW(\theta)$ and $\CFK(\theta)$, respectively, our main result is the following. {\Cref{thm:meeting-time}~(informal)} \begin{mresult} Let~$n\in \NN$ and~$\theta\in [0,1)$.
-The expected meeting time of~$\CFK(\theta)$ is smaller than the expected meeting time of~$\AW(\theta)$ by~$\frac{8(1-\theta)^6}{81(8-(3\theta^2-2\theta+1)^3)}$ if~$n=4$, and by~$\frac{483(1-\theta)^6}{(n-1)^8}$ if~$n\geq 5$. \end{mresult}
+The expected meeting time of~$\CFK(\theta)$ is smaller than the expected meeting time of~$\AW(\theta)$ by~$\frac{8(1-\theta)^6}{81(8-(3\theta^2-2\theta+1)^3)}$ if~$n=4$, and by at least~$\frac{483(1-\theta)^6}{(n-1)^8}$ if~$n\geq 5$. \end{mresult}

 For the values of~$\theta$ that are optimal for~$\AW(\theta)$, we obtain an improvement of~$0.00125$ for~$n=4$ and of~$0.00086$ for~$n=5$.
 This yields respective improvements of~$0.000938$ and~$0.00069$ compared to the expected meeting times of $2.5685$ and $3.3793$ of $\AW$ for the original problem where players meet at time $0$ with probability $1/n$.\footnote{These values differ by~$1$ from those given by \citet{AW90}, who count time steps starting from~$1$.}